litmuschaos/litmus-e2e/portal-pipeline/TCID-EC2-Portal-GUI-User-Management.md

 #### &nbsp;&nbsp;&nbsp;Steps Performed in the test

-- Login as Admin, Goto the user-managements page.
+- (Already on Usermanagement tab)
 - Try creating user by leaving email empty
+- Verify the same in users table.

 #### &nbsp;&nbsp;&nbsp;Expected Output

-     Create Button should be enabled.
+     Create Button should be enabled & user should be created.

 ### Test Case 5: